b1skit/RayTracingRenderer/README.md

 ---------------------
 Instructions for use:
 -----------------------------------------------
-Compilation requires QT version 5.8 for Windows
+Compilation requires QT version 5.8 for Windows.
 Get it here:  https://www.qt.io/download/
 -----------------------------------------------
 1) Download the respository